WebReflection/uland/README.md

 Same API, except the exports are `{Component, render, html, svg}`, where `Component` is a function you can use either as `new Component(...)` or just `Component(...)` which is the equivalent of _neverland_ default export.

+This module exports same utilities via `uland/async`, which is based on `uhooks-dom/async` for asynchronous hooks.

 ### Announcement

 Are you looking for something even more similar to *React*?
 Then don't miss [🐪 kaboobie](https://github.com/WebReflection/kaboobie/#readme) out!